 Are any of the buses wheelchair accessible ?

-Although most of the Imberbuses are vintage ones with steps, we try to arrange for a few newer ones with wheelchair spaces to operate between Warminster and Imber as well.
+Although most of the Imberbuses are vintage ones with steps, there will be a few newer ones with wheelchair spaces operating between Warminster and Imber as well.
 However be aware that the conditions at Imber are not ideal for wheelchairs and the path up to the church is quite steep in places.
-If you wish to travel with a wheelchair on the Imberbus service, please contact us a few weeks before the event so that we can tell you times that the wheelchair accessible buses will operate.
+If you wish to travel with a wheelchair on the Imberbus service, please contact us during the summer so that we can tell you times that the wheelchair accessible buses will operate.

 Can I take a Dog or a Pushchair ?

 Well behaved dogs are allowed to travel on the Imberbuses at the discretion of the conductor, provided that they remain on the floor and keep off the seats.

 We regret, however that as most journeys of our journeys are operated by vintage buses, it will normally only be possible to carry a pushchair if it can be folded up and stowed safely under the stairs.